splunk/observability-workshop/docs/modules/module1/service_bureau.md

    You can add a different email adresses to inform people outside SignalFx like _alerts@your-company.com_  for example or send an alert to an other team, like sending an alert on the Database of your application to the Database team along to you team.

-   However if you click on the link **Configure separate notification tiers for different severity alerts**  You can configure every alert level differently.
+5. However if you click on the link **Configure separate notification tiers for different severity alerts** you can configure every alert level differently.

 ![Multiple Notifications](../images/M1-l7-10.jpg)